Scan chain

 Scan chain is a technique used in design for testing (DFT).
 The objective is to make testing easier by providing a simple way to set and observe every flip-flop in an IC.
 It simplifies the testing and debugging of complex digital systems.
 In scan-based design, flip-flops operate in two distinct modes: normal mode and scan mode.
 In normal mode, they support regular system operations.
-In scan mode, however, they are reconfigured into one long shift registers, known as Scan Chain.
+In scan mode, however, they are reconfigured into one long shift register, known as a Scan Chain.